dmachard/go-dnscollector/docs/collectors/collector_powerdns.md

 - `tls-support` (bool) set to true to enable TLS.
 Defaults to `false`.
   > Enables or disables TLS (Transport Layer Security) support.
 If set to true, TLS will be used for secure communication.
 - `tls-min-version` (str) Minimun TLS version to use.
 Default to `1.2`.
   > Specifies the minimum TLS version that the server will support.
-Defaults to TLS version 1.2.
 - `cert-file` (str) path to a certificate server file to use.
 Default to `(empty)`.
   > Specifies the path to the certificate file to be used for TLS.
 This is a required parameter if TLS support is enabled.
 - `key-file`(str) path to a key server file to use.
 Default to `(empty)`.